symfony/symfony-docs/book/internals.rst

 #.
 Listeners of the ``kernel.response`` event can manipulate the ``Response``
    (content and headers);

 #.
-The Response is returned.
+The Response is returned;

+#.
+Listeners of the ``kernel.terminate`` event can perform tasks after the
+   Response has been served.

 If an Exception is thrown during processing, the ``kernel.exception`` is notified and listeners are given a chance to convert the Exception to a